tanzimmostafa/Lithostratigraphic_Well_Log_Correlation_FastDTW/README.md

 ## 📌 Project Overview

 Well-to-well correlation is a fundamental aspect of reservoir modeling and understanding subsurface geology.
 However, it is a challenging task due to the intrinsic heterogeneity of subsurface formations and uncertainties in geophysical logs.
-I employed the FastDTW algorithm, which is widely used for aligning time series of different lengths, to align the log curves of the reference well with each of the observation wells.
+I utilized the FastDTW algorithm, which is widely used for aligning time series of different lengths, to align the log curves of the reference well with each of the observation wells.

 ## 📊 Dataset Description